andreasawenlof/pp1-final/TESTING.md

 ## FIXED AFTER USER FEEDBACK/EXPERIENCE
 - Split up the media section into Music and Video
-- Werapped the logo in a link to index.html
+- Wrapped the logo in a link to index.html
 - Added a 404.html page
 - Added hover effects on social links as well to look like the header
 - Added that social media links opened up in a new tab